Application architecture¶

 ) is a function that is used

 to start an Asphalt application.
-It configures up the Python logging module, sets up an event
+It configures the Python logging module, creates the

-loop policy (if configured), creates the root context, starts the root component and then runs the
+root context, sets up any signal handlers, starts the root component and then runs the

 event loop until the application exits.
 A command line tool (asphalt